 Army Boxing Association

-1. The organisation of a boxing tournament can appear to be a daunting task.
+1 The organisation of a boxing tournament can appear to be a daunting task.
 There are a number of outside agencies involved and detailed long-term planning is essential if the event is to be a success.
-Boxing Officers are strongly advised to liaise with Regional Boxing Secretaries (see Section 1) well in advance of the date(s).
+Boxing Officers are strongly advised to liaise with Single Service or Regional Boxing Secretaries (see Section 1) well in advance of the date(s).

-2. The responsibility for accounting, correspondence and general management of a boxing event is to be vested in a commissioned officer.
-Technical advice on the set up of the ring area and training issues should be sought from Regional Army BA Secretaries (See Section 1) and RAPTC personnel.
+1 The responsibility for accounting, correspondence and general management of a boxing event is to be vested in a commissioned officer.
+Technical advice on the set up of the ring area and training issues should be sought from Single Service or Regional Army BA Secretaries (See Section 1) and Physical Training Instructors where appropriate.

-3. Well in advance of the tournament/fixture; agree dates with Commanding Officer(s) and Army BA that will facilitate the preparation required;
+3 Well in advance of the tournament/fixture; agree dates with Commanding Officer(s) and Single Service Boxing Sec that will facilitate the preparation required;

 a.
 Boxing Officer.

 (1) Unit Affiliation.
-Each Unit is required to complete a Unit Affiliation Section 4 Annex A application prior to the commencement of any boxing training successful applications will receive a Certificate of Affiliation from the Army BA
+Each Unit is required to complete a Unit Affiliation Section 7 Annex A application prior to the commencement of any boxing training successful applications will receive a Certificate of Affiliation from the UKAFBA.

-(2) Certificate of Assurance.
-An application must be made to the Army Boxing Association 12 weeks in advance, applications are at Section8 Annex A
+(3) Certificate of Assurance.
+An application must be made to Single Service Boxing Association 12 weeks in advance, applications are at Section 8 Annex A.

-• Boxing involving civilians or a civilian venue requires communication with the appropriate authorities (civilian regional association secretary of the event, civilian regional association secretary of the boxers, G2 branch of the regional HQ and the venue) by the Army Boxing Secretary is imperative, see Annex B to Section 8 and regardless of Service contact must be made with the UKAF Boxing Secretary at the outset of planning.
+• Boxing involving civilians or a civilian venue requires communication with the appropriate authorities (civilian regional association secretary of the event, civilian regional association secretary of the boxers, Security branch of the regional HQ and the venue) by the UKAF Boxing Secretary is imperative, see Annex B to Section 8 and regardless of Service contact must be made with the UKAF Boxing Secretary at the outset of planning.

-(3) Ring and Officials.
+(4) Ring and Officials.
 Boxing rings and officials for military boxing events are controlled by Regional Secretaries, applications must be made 12 weeks in advance to allow appropriate planning time.
-Contact details for Regional Army BA Secretaries are at Section 1.
+Contact details for Officials and Regional Secretaries are at Section 1.

-(4) Tournament planning.
-The Boxing Officer is to agree an appropriate time for the duration of the competition in accordance with the rules of Amateur Boxing.
+(5) Tournament planning.
+The Boxing Officer is to agree an appropriate time for the duration of the competition in accordance with AIBA Boxing rules.

 a.
-May not include more than 26 bouts on a single day.
+May not include more than 26 bouts in a single ring on one day.

 b.
 No boxer is permitted to box more than once on a single day.

 c.
-Boxing should be programmed as per the example overleaf unless there is scope for rest days (where possible rest days are encouraged to benefit the recovery of the boxers).
+Boxing should be programmed as per the example unless there is scope for rest days.

 Example of Service Boxing Tournament